opatiny/predictiveMaintenance/docs/2025.05.22/README.md

 - "Check" functions: Functions to detect issues with the data
 - Alignment functions
 - Function to plot sample frequency to verify frequency is correct
+- `findCommonSection`: get common section of two segments with offset

 ## Segments' length